jpane24/OVtool/README.md

 Global Appraisal of Individual Needs (GAIN) biopsychosocial assessment instrument (Dennis, Titus et al. 2003) from sites that administered two different types of substance use disorder treatments (treatment “A” and treatment “B”).
-This dataset consists of 4,000 adolescents.
-The main goal of this analysis is to understand the effect Treatment A and Treatment B, indicated by `treat`, have on mental health outcomes and to assess the potential for an omitted variable to bias the findings.
-To create our synthetic data set, we used an R package called “[synthpop](https://cran.r-project.org/web/packages/synthpop/vignettes/synthpop.pdf) : Bespoke Creation of Synthetic Data in R”.
+This data set represents 4,000 adolescents.
+The main goal of this analysis is to understand the relative effectiveness of Treatment A versus Treatment B on mental health outcomes and to assess the potential for an omitted variable to bias the findings.
+To create our synthetic data set, we used an R package called “[synthpop](https://cran.r-project.org/web/packages/synthpop/vignettes/synthpop.pdf) : Bespoke Creation of Synthetic Data in R” (Nowok et al. 2016).

-In our synthetic dataset, there are 2,000 adolescents in each treatment group.
-Within this dataset there is a treatment indicator and 28 variables on substance use disorder and mental health outcomes.
+In our synthetic dataset, there are 2,000 adolescents in each treatment group, as indicated in the `treat` variable.
+Within this data set there are 28 variables on substance use disorder and mental health outcomes.
 Variables that end in `_0`, `_3`, and `_6` were collected from interviews at baseline, 3-, and 6-months post-baseline, respectively.

 For this tutorial we are interested in the mental health outcome, `eps7p_3`, emotional problem scale (eps) recorded at three months.
-In particular, we want to estimate the relative effectiveness of treatment A and B on reducing emotional problems in youth. `eps7p_3` ranges from zero to one, where higher values of EPS indicate more emotional problems.
+In particular, we want to estimate the relative effectiveness of treatment A versus B on reducing emotional problems in youth. `eps7p_3` ranges from zero to one, where higher values of EPS indicate more emotional problems.
 Past research has concluded there are many variables that may influence treatment assignment and an adolescents’ emotional problems (Griffin et al., 2020).
 We utilize a selection of these variables in our